eddyystop/feathers-an-introduction/step-by-step/basic-feathers/hooks-1.md

 - `hook => hook.method === 'find'` returns true if the database operation was a `find`.
-All hooks are passed a [hook](https://docs.feathersjs.com/hooks/usage.html#after-hooks) which contains information about the operation.
+All hooks are passed a [hook](https://docs.feathersjs.com/hooks/usage.html#after-hooks) object which contains information about the operation.

 - `remove('password')`
 removes the `password` property from the results.